This is where Wuhan coronavirus cases have been confirmed worldwide - Local News 8

 All residents of Hubei province are banned from entering the self-governing island.
 Chinese students from other provinces will also be denied entry for two months.
 The export of face masks is also temporarily suspended to ensure stable supply.

-Thailand confirmed a further six cases of Wuhan coronavirus this week, bringing the total number to 14.
+Thailand confirmed a further five cases on Friday, bringing the total number to 19.

+Four out of the five new cases are Chinese citizens from Wuhan.
+The fifth case is a Thai taxi driver.
+He is the first Thai citizen infected with the virus who has no record of traveling to China, but was exposed to individuals who had traveled from China.
+Two of the 19 cases are Thai citizens.

 United Arab Emirates (at least 4 cases)

-The UAE confirmed four cases of the coronavirus, the UAE’s Ministry of Health and Prevention said in a statement Wednesday.
+The UAE confirmed four cases, the UAE’s Ministry of Health and Prevention said in a statement Wednesday.

 The four reported cases are all within a single Chinese family from Wuhan, the ministry said.